dolph/dictionary/README.md

 List of the Most Common English Words
 =====================================

-The Unix dictionary contains far too many rediculous words that even Google has trouble explaining, such as `zuurveldt`, `cholecystenterorrhaphy` and `nonly`:
+The Unix dictionary contains far too many ridiculous words that even Google has trouble explaining, such as `zuurveldt`, `cholecystenterorrhaphy` and `nonly`:

     $ cat /usr/share/dict/words | wc -l